Record Audio on Windows 10 DAW

-Although it’s true that inside of a PC and a Mac they may contain some very similar hardware.
-A major difference lies in the Operation System which is where the confusion all got started (See the video for more about this).
+Although it’s true that the inside of a PC and a Mac, may contain some very similar hardware.
+A major difference lies in the Operation System, which is where the confusion all got started (See the video for more about this).

 Windows had been long thought of as hard to work with or not made for audio recording.
 When nothing could be further from the truth.
 A properly configured Windows PC can record audio and do it better than any Mac out there.

 You can only record audio on Apple computers – The Myth